aplteam/Cider/docs/Cider-User-Guide.md

 Note that you may use the `ignoreUserExec` flag to tell `OpenProject` to ignore the global setting.
 This is certainly useful when Cider's test suite is executed.

 #### Check for `ToDo`

-If the project was opened (rather than imported!) **_and_** `batch` is 0, then Cider checks whether there is a variables `ToDo` in the root of your project that is not empty.
+If the project was opened (rather than imported!) **_and_** `batch` is 0, then Cider checks whether there is a variable `ToDo` in the root of your project that is not empty.
 If that's the case then the contents of that variable is printed to the session.

-You may use this to keep track ...
+You may use this to keep track of:

-* of steps that need to be executed before the project can be commited or published etc.
+* Steps that need to be executed before the project can be committed or published etc.
-* keep track of a variable or a config property or a setting that has just been deprecated, but should be removed with the next major release
+* A variable, config property, or setting that has just been deprecated, but should be removed with the next major release.
-* you name it
+* Or anything else you might want to note.

-#### Git status
+#### Git Status

 If the project was opened (rather than imported!) **_and_** the project is version-controlled by Git **_and_** `batch` is 0 **_and_** the global configuration parameter `ReportGitStatus` is greater than 0, then Cider will report the current branch and its status.

 ## Misc

 Cider offers helpers that are useful in particular circumstances.

+### Check for Dropbox Conflicts

+At this stage, Cider would perform a check for any Dropbox conflicts if the project was opened rather than imported **_and_** the global configuration parameter `CheckForDropboxConflicts` is defined and has the value 1.

+The check is only performed if the `batch` parameter is 0.

 ### AddTatinDependencies